Czapek & Cie: Gallery

-Czapek & Cie.’s Renaissance (2011 - )
+Czapek & Cie SA (2011–present)

-In 2011, Xavier de Roquemaurel, a luxury marketing consultant and watch lover, Harry Guhl an art expert, and Sébastien Follonier, a watchmaker, came together to revive Czapek.
+In 2011, Harry Guhl, an art expert found the company in Geneva.
+After setting the company vision he brings in 2014 Xavier de Roquemaurel, a marketing consultant and Sébastien Follonier, a watchmaker, to revive Czapek.
 The company was reestablished on October 21, 2011, by creating a first model, a design study Czapek Chronograph.

-The Company was relaunched and its development funded by an unprecedented equity campaign in November 2015, raising over 2 million CHF and bringing together more than 100 watch lovers and entrepreneurs from around the world.
+The company was relaunched and its development funded by an unprecedented equity campaign in November 2015, raising over 2 million CHF and bringing together more than 100 watch lovers and entrepreneurs from around the world.

 In an effort to remain as faithful as possible to Czapek's spirit and style, they created the first model of the collection based on the design of Czapek pocket watch No 3430 dating back to the 1850s.
-They adapted the dial design to modern standards and sizes and created a proprietary caliber, SXH1, in collaboration with Swiss movement maker Jean-François Mojon of Chronode, inspired by the original movement of the pocket watch.
+They adapted the dial design to modern standards and sizes and created a proprietary caliber, SXH1, in collaboration with Swiss movement-maker Jean-François Mojon of Chronode, inspired by the original movement of the pocket watch.
 The architecture of the movement with its double open ratchets and double spring barrels is a modern interpretation of the original movement of the 1850s pocket watch, delivering the same 7-day power reserve.

-As a further homage to the history of Czapek & Cie, they named this first collection, ‘Quai des Bergues’, which was the address on the Rhone banks of his first Atelier in Geneva.
+As a further homage to the history of Czapek & Cie, they named this first collection Quai des Bergues, which was the address of his first atelier in Geneva, located on the Rhône banks.

+The Antarctique

+The Czapek Antarctique collection was officially launched on May 26, 2020.
+The collection's introduction was met with great enthusiasm and acclaim from watch enthusiasts and industry experts alike.
+The Antarctique quickly garnered a reputation for its exceptional design, innovative movement, and the seamless integration of form and function.
+The watch represents a significant milestone in the brand's journey, blending innovation with tradition to create a timepiece that stands out in the world of haute horlogerie.
+The vision behind the Antarctique was to design a watch that embodies robustness, elegance, and precision, suitable for both everyday wear and the most challenging environments.

+The heart of the Antarctique is its in-house movement, the SXH5.
+This automatic caliber showcases Czapek's engineering prowess with its innovative architecture and exceptional performance.
+The movement features a 60-hour power reserve, and its distinctive open-worked design allows a captivating view of the intricate mechanics at work.